 Climate scientists tell us we must limit the earth’s warming to 1.5 degrees Celsius to reduce the risks of various catastrophic events.
 To do it, we need to lower our CO2 emissions by half in the next decade and achieve carbon neutrality by 2050.
 Replacing our fossil-fuel-powered auto fleet with electric vehicles is crucial to success.
 This change will be difficult and take time, but there is one big issue—the mining of battery components—that has been EVs’ dirty little secret.

-KoBold Metals is a San Francisco Bay Area high tech startup, with A16Z and Breakthrough Energy/Gates/Bezos as major investors.
+KoBold Metals is a San Francisco Bay Area high tech startup, with Andreesen Horowitz and Breakthrough Energy Ventures, a climate technology fund backed by Bill Gates and Jeff Bezos, as major investors.
 KoBold has developed an artificial intelligence (AI) machine learning solution for the sourcing and mining of the precious metals used in our current batteries—lithium, cobalt, and nickel.
 I met with KoBold’s CEO and co-founder, Kurt House, Ph.
 D to discuss what they are doing and the impact it will have.
 House is a serial entrepreneur with an educational background in physics and math and a career curriculum vitae in energy—both oil/gas and sustainable energy.
 He is also an Adjunct Professor in Stanford University’s Energy Resources Engineering Department.

 The move to EVs is accelerating, and major auto manufacturers like Tesla, GM, Ford, Volkswagen, Hyundai/Kia, Mercedes-Benz, and others, are stepping up new EV introductions.
 However, for mass production of EVs, we will need a mass of the battery ingredients.
 And according to House, there isn’t enough metal around now to build the initial stock of EVs.